awsbpfeiff/Systems-Manager-Labs/Lab_18_AppConfig.md

     ]
 }

 4. Navigate to AWS Systems Manager -> AppConfig -> <Name of your application> -> <Name of your configuration profile>.
 It will reflect two versions of the configuration object from the parameter store.
-Select the latest version, click Deployment on the top right and follow the steps mentioned above on deploying a configuration.
+Select the latest version, click **Start Deployment** on the top right and follow the steps mentioned above on deploying a configuration.

 5. When the deployment completes, execute **GetConfiguration** command, as stated in step 1 and check the output of the file.
 It should reflect second version of the configuration.